Get involved

 Write to your councillors

-Please write to your councillors, Council Leader John Cotton & Cabinet Member responsible for libraries Saima Suleman, and your MP.
+Please write to your councillors, Council Leader John Cotton & Cabinet Member responsible for libraries Saima Suleman, and your MP to say that you oppose the cabinet decision to cut our library service budget by 40%.
+Please also write to them with any concerns about your local library.

 You can write to your councillors and MP using this handy website (opens in new window).
 Simply input your postcode and the site will walk you through the rest.
-Messages must be in your own words, but for inspiration, please see our consultation guide to the council's proposals to diminish and reduce our library service.
+Messages must be in your own words, but for inspiration, please see our blog or the briefs on our resources page about the council's plans to diminish and reduce our library service.

 Anti-cuts action!